smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 ### Task 7: Configure an Azure AD Application Proxy application for B2B access

-In this task, you will configure an Azure AD Application Proxy application for B2B access
+In this task, you will configure an Azure AD Application Proxy application for B2B access.

 1. Within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant.